-Our provision for credit losses decreased \$953 million during the three months ended March 31, 2021 due to a lower provision for credit losses on both our commercial and consumer loan portfolios as well as a lower provision for credit losses on off-balance sheet credit exposures.
+Our provision for credit losses decreased \$448 million and \$1,401 million during the three and six months ended June 30, 2021, respectively, due to a lower provision for credit losses on both our commercial and consumer loan portfolios.
+While the provision for credit losses on off-balance sheet credit exposures was higher in the three-month period, it was lower in the year-to-date period.

-The provision for credit losses on our commercial loan portfolio decreased \$518 million during the three months ended March 31, 2021 reflecting a release in credit loss reserves compared with a loss provision in the prior year period.
-The release in credit reserves in the current year period was driven by improved economic conditions which resulted in improved economic forecasts used for calculating lifetime ECL and improvements in credit conditions associated with certain clients as well as a decline in credit reserves for risk factors associated with economic uncertainty.
-Client paydowns also contributed to the release in credit reserves in the current year period.
-In the prior year period, the loss provision was driven by the deterioration of economic conditions caused by the COVID-19 pandemic which resulted in a worsening of the economic forecasts used for calculating lifetime ECL and provisions for risk factors associated with large loan exposures, downgrades reflecting weakness in the financial condition of certain clients and loan growth as clients drew on their available lines of credit.
+The provision for credit losses on our commercial loan portfolio decreased \$416 million and \$934 million during the three and six months ended June 30, 2021, respectively, reflecting releases in credit loss reserves compared with loss provisions in the prior year periods.
+The releases in credit reserves in the current year periods were driven by improved economic conditions which resulted in improved economic forecasts used for calculating lifetime ECL and improvements in credit conditions associated with certain clients as well as declines in credit reserves for risk factors associated with higher risk client exposures and, in the year-to-date period, economic uncertainty.
+Client paydowns and loan sales also contributed to the releases in credit reserves in the current year periods.
+In the prior year periods, the loss provisions were driven by the deterioration of economic conditions caused by the COVID-19 pandemic which resulted in a worsening of the economic forecasts used for calculating lifetime ECL, downgrades reflecting weakness in the financial condition of certain clients and provisions for risk factors associated with large loan exposures.
+While a loss provision associated with loan growth as clients drew on their available lines of credit contributed to the loss provision in the 2020 year-to-date period, a significant portion of the commercial lines of credit that were drawn in March 2020 were repaid during the second quarter of 2020 resulting in a release of credit loss reserves.

-The provision for credit losses on our consumer loan portfolio decreased \$139 million during the three months ended March 31, 2021 reflecting a modest release in credit loss reserves compared with a loss provision in the prior year period.
-The release in credit reserves in the current year period was driven by improved economic conditions which resulted in improved economic forecasts used for calculating lifetime ECL and a release in credit reserves for risk factors primarily associated with forbearance accounts as well as a release in credit reserves due to a decline in credit card balances.
-In the prior year period, the loss provision was driven by the deterioration of economic conditions caused by the COVID-19 pandemic which resulted in a worsening of the economic forecasts used for calculating lifetime ECL as well as higher dollars of delinquency in credit cards and, to a lesser extent, growth in personal loan balances due to new product promotions.
+The provision for credit losses on our consumer loan portfolio decreased \$122 million and \$261 million during the three and six months ended June 30, 2021, respectively, reflecting releases in credit loss reserves compared with loss provisions in the prior year periods.
+The releases in credit reserves in the current year periods were driven by the impact of our decision to exit our mass market retail banking business as well as our remaining credit card portfolio which resulted in a release of credit loss reserves and a reduction to the provision for credit losses of approximately \$100 million during the second quarter of 2021.
+Also contributing to the releases in credit reserves in the current year periods were improved economic conditions which resulted in improved economic forecasts used for calculating lifetime ECL and declines in credit reserves for risk factors primarily associated with economic uncertainty and forbearance accounts.
+In the prior year periods, the loss provisions were driven by the deterioration of economic conditions caused by the COVID-19 pandemic which resulted in a worsening of the economic forecasts used for calculating lifetime ECL as well as higher dollars of delinquency and, to a lesser extent, growth in personal loan balances due to new product promotions.
+While loss provisions were recorded for credit cards in the prior year periods, the provision in the second quarter of 2020 was not as significant due to lower customer spending and a decline in credit card balances.